Chapter 4.2 – Terminal Concessions and Land Leases

 A. Object of the concession

 Once the decision has been taken to concession the operation of a (future) terminal, the awarding authority will have to describe the object of the concession.
 The port site that will be given in concession should be carefully delimited to avoid any potential conflicts over land jurisdiction.
-Moreover, the technical and geological characteristics of the site and the physical, operative, commercial, juridical, and labor aspects of the proposed concession have to be analyzed and filed.
+Moreover, the technical and geological characteristics of the site, as well as the physical, operational, commercial, legal, and labor aspects of the proposed concession, must be analyzed and documented.
 Such information typically ends up in later documents related to the awarding procedure, such as public auctions, tender documents, or requests for proposals in a competitive bidding process.

 The purpose is to avoid information asymmetry in the awarding process.
-If the port authority does not provide due diligence, candidates will have to verify the state of the premises and possibly perform surveys and field studies to prepare their bid.
+If the port authority does not conduct due diligence, candidates will need to verify the state of the premises and may also be required to perform surveys and field studies to prepare their bid.
 This incurs transaction costs and may reduce the number of bidders.
-In addition, any gaps left by the awarding authority during this stage provide the winner of the concession with opportunities for maneuvering during the later stages and even after the finalization of the process.
+In addition, any gaps left by the awarding authority during this stage provide the concession winner with opportunities for maneuvering during later stages and even after the process is finalized.

 B. Main use of the terminal

-An awarding authority might want to decide on the main use of the terminal in the pre-bidding phase.
-Alternatively, the awarding authority might decide to invite bids for a certain plot rather than specifying how it should be used, as long as use lies within the functions allowed by the port authority.
+An awarding authority may want to determine the primary use of the terminal during the pre-bidding phase.
+Alternatively, the awarding authority might decide to invite bids for a specific plot rather than specifying its intended use, as long as the proposed use falls within the functions permitted by the port authority.
 If the awarding authority clearly defines the use of the terminal (e.g. plot to be used for container handling only), then the port authority will, later on in the process, have an easier task in evaluating the technical and economic proposals of the candidates on an equal footing.

 C. Splitting and phasing of the terminal site

-The size of a terminal site to be concessioned is a complex issue as the footprint must be sufficient for expected activity levels.
-In the pre-bidding phase, the port authority will have to make key decisions concerning whether the development footprint is to be split and phased.
+The size of a terminal site to be concessioned is a complex issue, as the footprint must be sufficient to accommodate the expected activity levels.
+In the pre-bidding phase, the port authority will need to make key decisions regarding whether the development footprint should be split and phased.
 On the assumption that a port authority has 200 hectares of port land available for container terminal development:

 • Splitting option.
-Is this site best concessioned as one terminal, or is the plot to be split into two or more sections to be concessioned separately?
-This option must take into consideration the expected market demand and minimal optimal terminal size.
+This raises the question of whether the site is to be concessioned as a single terminal or if the plot is to be split into two or more sections to be concessioned separately.
+This option must take into consideration the expected market demand and the minimal optimal terminal size.

 • Phasing.
 The concession process can be phased.
 A port authority could decide to award the first section of 100 ha in year 1, 50 ha in year 3, and the remaining 50 ha in year 5.
 This option must consider the expected growth in demand and the financial and technical capabilities available for terminal construction.